Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Introduction

+Recent years have been marked by a rapid expansion of artificial intelligence (AI), machine learning (ML), and deep learning (DL) methods in the insurance industry.
+Actuaries are naturally affected by this evolution, as these tools are increasingly integrated into pricing and risk modeling practices \citep{eling_impact_2022, richman_ai_2024}.

-Despite their improved performance, some ML and DL models can have the disadvantage of being black-boxes, making it difficult to interpret and provide transparency in their results, see e.g. \citet{pasquale_black_2015}.
+While traditional generalized linear models (GLMs) \citep{nelder_generalized_1972, mccullaghnelder89} have long been the standard actuarial framework in non-life insurance, more flexible approaches such as gradient boosting machine (GBM) methods, random forests and neural networks have demonstrated superior predictive performance by capturing complex nonlinear relationships \citep{henckaerts_boosting_2021, poufinas_machine_2023, power_flexible_2024, holvoet_neural_2023}.
+These modern techniques have enriched insurers’ methodological toolbox, enabling the development of competitive pricing models that more accurately reflect underwritten risks, particularly in high-dimensional data.
+Despite their improved performance, many ML and DL models can have the disadvantage of being black-boxes, making it difficult to interpret and provide transparency in their results, see e.g. \citet{pasquale_black_2015}.
 This is a major challenge in insurance, given the regulatory obligations related to personal data protection (GDPR) \citep{ocde_impact_2020} and individualized risk analysis.
-Like other highly regulated industries, insurance must ensure the explainability, fairness, and transparency of algorithms \citep{owens_explainable_2022, henckaerts_boosting_2021, henckaerts_when_2022}.
-In particular, the ability to understand and explain individual insurance rates is essential to ensure consistency with covered risk classes and to maintain actuarial fairness \citep{meyers_enacting_2018}.
-In addition, insurers must be vigilant about potential biases and discrimination that their pricing methods might introduce \citep{charpentier_insurance_2024}.
-In particular, black-box predictive models are inherently difficult to interpret, which requires careful consideration of the effects of certain factors or interactions between variables to avoid implicit discrimination \citep{lindholm_discrimination-free_2022, frees_discriminating_2023}.
-Thus, insurers face a trade-off in the selection of predictive methods between performance and interpretability.
-As a result, fully interpretable models such as GLMs remain widely implemented by insurers despite the superior performance of black-box models with high-dimensional feature effects.
+Like other highly regulated industries, insurance must ensure the explainability, fairness, and transparency of algorithms \citep{owens_explainable_2022, charpentier_insurance_2024}.
+Insurers must be able to justify premium differences and ensure that pricing models do not introduce unintended discrimination \citep{lindholm_discrimination-free_2022, frees_discriminating_2023}.
+Consequently, fully interpretable models such as GLMs remain widely implemented in practice, despite the superior predictive performance of black-box models with high-dimensional feature effects.